Offshore Passage Making Courses

 Your Safety Comes First

-Offshore Sailing School’s Passage Making Course curricula are carefully developed by Steve Colgate and the National Faculty of US Sailing – the governing body of sailing in the United States, appointed by Congress.
-Offshore Sailing School teaches no more than six students on each passage, with one instructor if four students in the course; two instructors if 5 or 6 students in the course.
+Offshore Sailing School’s Passage Making Course (OSS106 and OSS 108) curricula are carefully developed by Steve Colgate and the National Faculty of US Sailing – the governing body of sailing in the United States, appointed by Congress.
+Offshore Sailing School teaches no more than four students with an experienced long-distance cruising instructor on a Coastal Passage Making Course (OSS 106), six students on Offshore Passage Making Courses (OSS 108) where you stand watch with two instructors aboard.
+Combine Offshore Passage Making with our Celestial Navigation Course and you will be fully prepared for any conditions on the high seas.
+Check out our Celestial Navigation Course video highlights from South Seas Island Resort here.
 Don’t let anything stop you now.
-Go sail the seven seas, like one of our early Offshore Sailing School graduates Bill Pinkney – the first and only African-American to sail around all five capes, solo!
+Sign up for an ocean sailing course and go sail the seven seas, like one of our early Offshore Sailing School graduates Bill Pinkney – the first and only African-American to sail around all five capes, solo!
 And, yes, there are five capes.